Ivonne Orsini

-Ivonne Marie Orsini López (born April 6, 1988, at Bayamón) is a Puerto Rican actress, model and TV personality.
+Ivonne Marie Orsini López (born April 6, 1988, at Bayamón) is a Puerto Rican actress, model, tv host and beauty pageant titleholder.
 Her career began in the pageantry industry, but she has moved into other media.
 Orsini was one of the hosts of WAPA-TV show ¡Viva la tarde!.
 Currently, she is now the co-host of the Puerto Rican version of Hoy Día on Telemundo station WKAQ-TV.

 Pageantry

 Miss World Puerto Rico 2008

 Orsini competed in Miss World Puerto Rico 2008, representing San Juan municipality, where she won.

 TV roles

 Her first major TV appearance was the Spanish reality show Supervivientes.
 She moved permanently to Spain in 2009.
 In 2011 she was selected as the official face for the first Latinamerican TV Channel in the European region.

 In 2014, she joined the TV program: "Viva La Tarde" as co-host on WAPA-TV in Puerto Rico.
 In 2021, she became co-host of the Puerto Rican edition of Telemundo's Hoy Día on WKAQ-TV.
+(2023) now day’s she’s one of the three host of the TV show “Hoy Día Puerto Rico” also is the celebrity host of the fashion TV show “Revelación Moda” of Tele Mundo.